top of page

 First, accept that the numbers on your computer are lying to you.
 Off-road riding exacts a physical toll that raw power data doesn't always capture.

-The Data: I see this in client files and feel it in my own legs whilst riding.
-For the same 200 watts, heart rate is often 5-10bpm higher on gravel than on the road.
+I see this in client files and feel it in my own legs whilst riding.
+For the same 200 watts, heart rate is often 5-10 bpm higher on gravel than on the road.
 This represents a significant drop in Gross Mechanical Efficiency.
 Your body is burning more oxygen just to stabilise the chassis, meaning you pay a higher physiological price for the same power output.
 Respect the multiplier and fuel for a ride that is 30% harder than the distance suggests.

 The most common mistake road riders make on dirt is gear selection.
 When the terrain gets steep and loose, the instinct is to slow the cadence and grind a bigger gear to feel "in control."
 On loose climbs, high torque is your enemy.